gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-1-setting-up-the-environment/Creating A Personal Blog Part 1: Setting Up The Environment.md

 Make sure that you are inside the blog-env ( (blog-env) should be visible in your terminal).
 Then install the Django package to your virtual environment.

-`pip install django==2.1.7`
+`pip install django==3.0.4`

-Since I am using django version 2.1.7 in this tutorial, and I have no idea what version will be out there when you are reading this, for us to be in the same page you should also indicate the django version when installing it.
+Since I am using django version 3.0.4 in this tutorial, and I have no idea what version will be out there when you are reading this, for us to be in the same page you should also indicate the django version when installing it.

+Important note:
+In the future, a security vulnerability might be found with django version 3.0.4, and if so you should use the most recent version of the django for your project, and update the code and configuration accordingly.
+If you are simply following this tutorial to learn django, and will not use this code in deployment, then version 3.0.4 should be fine.

 Now create a directory you want to keep your project in, and go to that directory in the command line.
 For example, if I wanted to create a 'Blog' folder under 'Desktop', I would run the following commands in order.